 Drought is a complex phenomenon causing harm to regional economic and social systems.
 At times, droughts can persist for years and have impacts on national and international scales.
-Invariably, meteorological factors are involved in drought, but prolonged droughts are influenced by variations in global sea surface temperatures.
-Thus drought early warning is rooted in ocean observations, and accurate sea surface temperature observations are essential to skilful drought predictions.
+Invariably, meteorological factors are involved in drought, but prolonged droughts are influenced by variations in global SSTs.
+Thus drought early warning is rooted in ocean observations and accurate SST observations are essential to skilful drought predictions.
 Useful predictions of the onset, intensity, continuation, and termination of drought would enable more intelligent adaptation to droughts.
-Results presented here show that long-term changes in the global oceans, in response to global climate change, can lead to moisture deficits, which in turn increases vulnerability to drought in the grain-growing areas of Canada.
+The results presented here show that long-term changes in the global oceans, in response to global climate change, can lead to moisture deficits, which in turn increases vulnerability to drought in the grain-growing areas of Canada.